 Our Program offers the only Master’s Degree in the state of Missouri that is fully accredited by the American Library Association (ALA).
-The 39-credit hour program of study (42 credit hours for students admitted before Fall 2014) involves online (asynchronous and synchronous), face-to-face and hybrid course formats to provide students with the broadest and most instructionally appropriate class opportunities.
+The 39-credit hour program of study (42 credit hours for students admitted before Fall 2014) involves online (asynchronous and synchronous) and hybrid course formats to provide students with the broadest and most instructionally appropriate class opportunities.

 Contact Dr. Denice Adkins program chair, for more information.

 - Master of Library & Information Science (MLIS)

 The LIS Program contributes to the essential knowledge, skills, and values of librarianship and the information professions through research, education, and outreach.

 Goal 1: To offer students a strong foundation in fundamental LIS principles and competences

 - Student Learning Outcome 1: Students apply knowledge of the foundations of the information professions, including their history, ethical issues, values, and principles.

 - Student Learning Outcome 2: Students manage the life cycle of informational resources, including information acquisition, management, dissemination, organization, and preservation, in a variety of settings relevant to the work of information professionals.

 - Student Learning Outcome 3: Students apply, assess, and evaluate information technology and systems.

 - Student Learning Outcome 4: Students demonstrate an ability to prepare, advocate for, and deliver accurate and impartial information services.